 Before I go on about the sensible reasons for getting a whiskey decanter (there really are none), let me show you couple of good looking whiskey decanter sets.
 That’s right, a set is what you have to get when buying a whiskey decanter.
 They usually come in sets, or at least it’s good to get a set of matching whiskey glasses for the decanter.

-One great product from Amazon is the Wine Enthusiast Ambassador Whiskey Decanter, because in the whiskey decanter set are some nosing glasses included.
+One great product from Amazon is the Wine Enthusiast Ambassador Whiskey Decanter, because in the whiskey decanter set, there are nosing glasses included.
 Usually you’ll get tumbler glasses with whiskey decanter sets, so for a enthusiast this set might feel better.
 Of course I am pro tumbler as well, tumbler or a nosing glass, both are fine for whiskey drinking.

 Another nice looking whiskey decanter set is Ravenscroft Crystal Taylor Double Old Fashioned Decanter Set.
 It comes with traditional whiskey tumblers and the design of the whiskey decanter is absolutely great.
 Very stylish and simple design, simple is just what I like.

 These both decanters are very much alike.
 Ravenscroft just prefers tumblers over nosing glasses, both are a fine selection when thinking of design and usability.

 If you want to buy a luxurious whiskey decanter set.
 Something unique with clever and stunning design: Diamond Whiskey Decanter is your choice!
 This set looks amazing, the price tag is luxurious too but if you have a bigger budget (like buying for your spouse), then this is the way to go.
 The decanter’s diamond shape is made by craftsmen in Kentucky and the design includes handcrafted wooden base and diamond shaped whiskey glasses.